Follow pgModeler Project

 Enterprises that believes and supports this project!

 pgModeler is looking for sponsorship!
-Even being free and open source there are costs when developing this project like acquiring new computers to make test routines, paying for web host services and many others.
+Even being open source there are costs when developing this project like acquiring new computers to make test routines, paying for web host services and many others.
 This is why a financial investiment (periodic or not) is so important to keep alive the development.
 So if your Enterprise has the interest in support this project make a contact with the developer.
 By sponsoring pgModeler, in counterpart, we offer some advantages like custom implementations (plug-ins), user support, the logo and a link to your enterprise web site on project's page.

 Modeling made easy with pgModeler